hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 ## Convert Existing HCL project

+You have two options to convert existing projects written in HashiCorp Configuration Language (HCL) into the required CDKTF format.

+### Convert to TypeScript

-If you are creating a new project using the `typescript` template, you have the option to create the project from an existing HCL project.
-To convert an existing HCL project into Typescript, add the `--from-terraform-project` to the `init` command:
+To convert an existing HCL project into Typescript, add `--from-terraform-project` to the `init` command with the TypeScript template.

 ```
 $ cdktf init --template=typescript --from-terraform-project /path/to/my/tf-hcl-project
 ```

-### Example
+### Usage Example

-Given this HCL configuration
+Consider the HCL configuration below.

 ```hcl
 # File: /tmp/demo/main.tf